 But as they do not include cats not taken to the veterinarian or stray cats, and not all veterinary clinics use reference laboratories, 4% can be considered a baseline minimum prevalence is largely asymptomatic individuals.

-Bathing to remove fecal debris containing cysts from the fur is a must.
+Bathing is essential for any infected animal in the house to remove fecal debris carrying cysts from the fur.

 Zoonotic Implication of Giardia in Cats